stulacy/rprev-dev/cran-comments.md

 ## R CMD check results

-There were no ERRORS, with one WARNING due to the deprecation of a function.
+There were no ERRORS, WARNINGS, or NOTES.

 ## Downstream dependencies